Imperial City, Beijing: Qing dynasty

-After the fall of the Ming Dynasty, the rulers of the Qing removed most of the service buildings.
+After the fall of the Ming dynasty, the rulers of the Qing removed most of the service buildings.
 Apart from a narrow area surrounding the lakes of Zhongnanhai and Beihai, the western parts of the Imperial City were given to princes and members of the Eight Banners as residential land.
 Likewise, apart from a small number of warehouses, the eastern parts of the Imperial City were also given to members of the Eight Banners as residential land.
 To the collection of temples in the Imperial City was added a Catholic church on the western shore of Zhongnanhai.

 Republic of China to present

 After the fall of the Qing dynasty in 1912, the Republic of China government took over the Imperial City.
 Zhongnanhai was, for a time, converted into the Presidential Palace for Beiyang Government.
 The Imperial Ancestral Temple became a part of the Palace Museum.
 Beihai and Jingshan became public parks.
 Most of the former temples and imperial warehouses gradually became private residences.

 In 1912, during a coup by warlord Cao Kun, the Dong'anmen gate was destroyed by fire.
 In 1914, the Corridor of a Thousand Steps was demolished to make way for Zhongshan Park, named after Sun Yat-sen. In 1915, in order to improve traffic, much of the wall surrounding the Imperial City was demolished except the southern wall along Chang’an Avenue.
 After the capital was moved to Nanjing, Zhongnanhai became a public park.

 In 1949, the People's Republic of China was established in Beijing.
 In the next few years, Gate of China, Left Chang'an Gate, Right Chang'an Gate, the three remaining eastern and western gates, and Di'anmen were demolished.
-Zhongnanhai became the presidential palace of the new government, housing the central headquarters of the Communist Party of China and the State Council.
+Zhongnanhai became the presidential palace of the new government, housing the central headquarters of the Chinese Communist Party and the State Council of the People's Republic of China.
 Many of the surviving buildings in the former garden were demolished.

 The area to the west of Beihai Park were occupied by the Department of Defence, with a large office building now dominating the park skyline.
 Most of the temples in the Imperial City were occupied by units of the People's Liberation Army.
 Some of these buildings remain occupied and are in severe disrepair.

 In recent decade, the Beijing municipal government has restored several of these temples, and established a park around the remaining sections of the Imperial City wall.
 Plans were drawn up to gradually move out institutions occupying various historical buildings.
 In 2004, a 1984 ordinance relating to building height and planning restriction was renewed to establish the Imperial City area and the northern city area as a buffer zone for the Forbidden City.
 In 2005, a proposal was released to include the Imperial City and Beihai as extension items to the Forbidden City as a World Heritage Site.